A ’Knives Out’ Fan Remade A Scene With LEGO And Rian Johnson Approved

 — Joebor1777 (@Joebor1777) August 22, 2020

 It’s a great scene as filmed by Johnson, but you have to appreciate the lengths that Joebor1077 has gone to get the characters right and, yes, getting Chris Evans an appropriate-looking sweater.
-It’s a great reminder to, well, watch all of Knives Out again and get excited that Daniel Craig is reprising his role whenever it’s safe to make movies again.
+It’s a great reminder to, well, watch all of Knives Out again, and get excited that Daniel Craig is reprising his role whenever it’s safe to make movies again.